Jade-ux/Learn_English_In_South_Africa/README.md

 ## Technologies Used

-- This site was written in HTML5 and CSS3
+- This site was written in HTML5
+- I styled the HTML using CSS3.
+My CSS class naming convention is based on the BEM method.
 - [Bootstrap](https://getbootstrap.com/)
   - This project uses Bootstrap to speed up the development process.
 Some Bootstrap elements use Jquery, Popper.js and Javascript.